ponciste/hackershideout/README.md

 #### Result

-We get **97** events (or log entries), which means, the hacker was successfully able to access the content of **97 files on the server**.
+We have identified **97** events (or log entries), indicating that the hacker successfully accessed the content of **97 files on the server**.

 ![GET 200 response filter](images/200_response_filter.png?raw=true "GET 200 response filter")

-If we want to double-check it, we can easily try ourselves by copying and pasting the URL in the browser.
+To verify this, we can independently confirm by copying and pasting the URL into a web browser.

 #### Example